Analysis | McEnany isn’t leaving the White House without a few more lazy attacks on the media

 You know what I’m talking about, of course.
-That particular allegation received a lot of attention without being substantiated and, while most reputable news organizations treated it as unsubstantiated, it still made the rounds, to Trump’s unending consternation.
+That particular allegation received a lot of attention without being substantiated, and while most reputable news organizations treated it as unsubstantiated, it still made the rounds, to Trump’s unending consternation.
 White House press secretary Kayleigh McEnany has objected to the dossier broadly on at least a half-dozen occasions since joining the West Wing in April.
 It’s a frustration for the administration.

 The thing about That Story is that it is not made more believable or substantial simply because there’s been other negative coverage of Trump.
 Just because Trump is engaged in a scorched-democracy effort to undercut the results of the 2020 presidential election doesn’t make That Allegation seem more or less likely.
 It’s still dubiously sourced and unsupported by other evidence.
 It’s still just as sketchy.